Allergen Bureau Resources

 Download the guidance document

 The Voluntary Incidental Trace Allergen Labelling (VITAL) Program has been developed to provide a risk-based methodology for food manufacturers to use in assessing the impact of allergen cross contact and to provide appropriate precautionary allergen labelling (PAL).
-Application of this approach aims to avoid the indiscriminate use of PAL and thereby preserve its value as a risk management tool.
+The application of this approach aims to avoid the indiscriminate use of PAL and thereby preserve its value as a risk management tool.
 It aims to minimise risk while communicating effectively to allergic consumers.

-VITAL Online Calculator
+VITAL® Online Calculator

 The VITAL Standard is a supplementary certification program for food manufacturers that are already certified to GFSI recognised food safety management standards that include allergen management.
 Manufacturers that achieve VITAL certification may use the VITAL Mark on the products within their scope of certification.